 However, some other researchers have argued that the foreign reserve position determines the rating in the global competitive market of a country and will make the country appear financially responsible and creditworthy.
-Aluko (2007) opined that external reserves has, in recent times, played a significant role in growing the Nigerian economy by increasing the level of money supply and therefore impacting positively on the level of economic activities as more funds became available for investment in productive activities.
-Employment was in turn generated and output was increased.
-Over the years, Nigeria has taken numerous policy initiatives and measures in the management of her external reserves.
-The phenomenal rise in the level of Nigerian external reserves, especially since the beginning of 2004 has generated a lot of interest and debate among policy makers and members of the public on how reserves should be managed (Chinaemerem and Ebiringa, 2012).
+The level of external reserves has remained an important parameter in gauging the ability of economies to absorb external shocks [3].
+[4, 5] opined that external reserves has, in recent times, played a significant role in growing the Nigerian economy by increasing the level of money supply and therefore impacting positively on the level of economic activities as more funds became available for investment in productive activities, employment was in turn generated and output was increased.
+Over the years, Nigeria has taken numerous policy initiatives and measures in the management of her external reserves .
+The phenomenal rise in the level of Nigerian external reserves, especially since the beginning of 2004 has generated a lot of interest and debate among policy makers and members of the public on how reserves should be managed [6].
 Since the early 1970s, Nigerian economy has persistently depended on oil as the main source of foreign exchange earnings with the attendant cycles of economic booms and bursts.
-Therefore, we are motivated to investigate the predictive contribution of external reserves to Nigeria's economic growth over the years using a specified time-varying parameter Bayesian Dynamic linear model.
-Basically, there are many ways and methods that have been used for analyzing economic indicators, ranging from simple to very complicated statistical techniques and methods.
-To the best of our knowledge, our paper is probably the first empirical research where influence of the Nigerian external reserve accumulation policy on the economic growth over time is systematically studied using a dynamic time-varying parameter approach.
+Therefore, we are motivated to investigate the predictive contribution of external reserves to economic growth over the years using a specified time-varying parameter Bayesian Dynamic linear model.

-Essentially, the main objective of this paper is to investigate the predictive performance of external reserves and other leading economic indicators with respect to economic growth (proxied by GDP).
-To achieve this objective, we consider a case when the observational variance in the Bayesian dynamic linear model of West and Harrison (1997) is constant and the evolution variance is represented as a fraction of the filtering variance.
+To achieve this objective, we consider a case when the observational variance in the Bayesian dynamic linear model of [7] is constant and the evolution variance is represented as a fraction of the filtering variance of the measurement equation.
 The rest of this paper is organized as follows: In section 2, we present a brief review of literature on application of dynamic linear model in econometric time series analysis.
-Section 3 borders on our model specification and Markov chain Monte Carlo(MCMC) approach, while section 4 is on empirical analyses and discussion of results.
+Section 3 borders on our model specification and Markov chain Monte Carlo (MCMC) approach, while section 4 is on empirical analyses and discussion of results.
 Finally, section 5 is the conclusion of the paper.

-2 Brief Review of Application of Dynamic Linear Models in Econometric Time Series Analysis
+2 Brief Review of Application of Dynamic Linear Models (DLM) in Econometric Time Series Analysis

-Early applications of dynamic linear models to economic time series data include the works of Fama and Gibbons (1982) who modeled the unobserved ex-ante real interest rate as a state variable that follows an AR(1) process.
-Clark (1987) used an unobserved-components model to decompose quarterly real GNP data into the two independent components of a stochastic trend component and a cyclical component.
-Another important contribution is the work of Stock and Watson (1991) who defined an unobserved variable, which represents the state of the business cycle, to measure the common element of co-movements in various macroeconomic variables.
+Early applications of dynamic linear models to economic time series data include the works of [8] who modeled the unobserved ex-ante real interest rate as a state variable that follows an AR(1) process.
+[9] used an unobservedcomponents model to decompose quarterly real Gross National Product (GNP) data into the two independent components of a stochastic trend component and a cyclical component.
+Another important contribution is the work of [10] who defined an unobserved variable, which represents the state of the business cycle, to measure the common element of co-movements in various macroeconomic variables.
 The dynamic linear model with state space approach offers attractive features with respect to their generality, flexibility and transparency.
-More detailed treatments of state space models are given by Harvey (1989), Harvey and Shephard (1993) and Hamilton (1994a), among others.
-Recently, Petris et al. (2009) published one of the most succesful methods for analyzing dynamic linear models in the journal of statistical software.
+More detailed treatments of dynamic linear models in state space form are given by [11], [12] and [13], among others.
+Recently, [14] published one of the most succesful methods for analyzing dynamic linear models in the journal of statistical software.